-Bronchoscopy is the introduction of an endoscope into the airways.
-Flexible fiberoptic bronchoscopy has replaced rigid bronchoscopy for virtually all diagnostic, and most therapeutic, indications.
+Flexible fiberoptic bronchoscopy is used for virtually all diagnostic, and most therapeutic, indications.

 Rigid bronchoscopy is now used only when a wider aperture and channels are required for better visualization and instrumentation, such as when